AliAkberAakash/blind-75-preparation/README.md

 I am currently learning Go.
 Problems that require pointers or simple loop/if-else logic I do them with Go.

 ### C++
-I have a good amount of experience with C++.
+I have a good amount of experience with solving problems in C++.
 So whenever I need to use the stl library (stack,queue,string etc) I use C++

 ### Kotlin
 Kotlin had been my most favourite language for a long time.
 I used it in Android development.
 If a problem requires OOP concepts I use Kotlin.